gustafe/microblog/Content/observations.md

 %
 2007-08-15 observations for 2007-08-15

-I think I've fixed my posting-by-email script.
-This is a little test.

-%

-Apparently it worked!

-%

 This is the best picture I took during my vacation.
 Possibly the best picture I've ever taken ;)

 <a href="http://www.flickr.com/photos/gerikson/2648425263/" title="haystack in sunset by gerikson, on Flickr"><img src="http://farm4.static.flickr.com/3017/2648425263_4ebcfec6e0.jpg" width="333" height="500" alt="haystack in sunset" /></a>

-%

-Testing posting from my Nokia E61.

 %
 2007-10-10 observations for 2007-10-10